yclas/guides/docs/Extras-how-to-import-ads.md

 **Custom Fields:**

-Now it’s possible to import ads with custom fields.
-All you need to do is to add the fields in the CSV file as headers, with the prefix  **cf_**.
-For example, if you have a custom field called “currency” in your site, you need to include it in the CSV file headers as “cf_currency”.
+Note : If you have custom fields created, it is mandatory that you add the fields in the CSV file as headers, with the prefix  **cf_**.

+For example, if you have a custom field called “currency_name” in your site, you need to include it in the CSV file headers as “cf_currency_name”.

 [**Download Sample CSV file**](https://raw.githubusercontent.com/yclas/guides/master/samples/import_ads_with_cf_example.csv) working for 4 images without locale or stock.